kkmarv/IOTA-Digital-Student-ID/docs/backend/rest-api.md

 #### On success <!-- omit in toc -->

-> The response is a verifiable credential of type `StudentCredential`.
+> The response is a Verifiable Credential of type `StudentCredential`.

 ```json
 {